DmxLarchey/Kruskal-Higman/README.md

 As argued above, `af (utree_embed R' T')` can be establish using (the consequences of) Ramsey's theorem and the induction hypotheses available.

-We build an _evaluation/analysis_ pair as a single binary relation between the types `utree X' Y'` (the analyses) and `utree X Y` (the evaluations).
+We build an _evaluation/analysis_ pair as a _single binary relation_ between the types `utree X' Y'` (the analyses) and `utree X Y` (the evaluations).
 In the simple case of `utree`(s), that can be implemented directly as evaluation _function_.
-In the more complicated case of Kruskal's theorem (roses trees), we will really need to view the evaluation/analysis as a relation between analyses and evaluations.
+In the more complicated case of Kruskal's theorem (for roses trees), we will really need to view the evaluation/analysis as a relation between analyses and evaluations.
 So here we write `==>` for this evaluation relation.

-Terms in the type `X` are either of the form
+Terms in the type `X'` are either of the form
 - `⦗x⦘₁` with `x : X`;
 - or `⦗y,t⦘₂` with `(y : Y)` and `t : utree X Y`.

-Evaluation consists in replacing a leaf by a sub-tree (recursively), if it is of shape `⦗y,t⦘₂` hence, we get the following rules for the evaluation relation:
+Evaluation consists in (recursively) replacing a leaf by a sub-tree, if it is of shape `⦗y,t⦘₂`.
+Hence, we get the following rules for the evaluation relation:
 ```coq
                                                       t' ==> t
  ------------------   -----------------------   --------------------